 Her profound unhappiness was hard for her to admit at the time.
 "I felt like admitting that I was struggling meant I was a bad mother, so I kind of put on my best face and best foot forward and soldiered on," she says.

 She eventually went to her obstetrician, but he said there was nothing much he could do.
-Then Koss found a support group, now known as Postpartum Support International, 17 months after Bronwen was born.
-She got treatment, and while she still suffered symptoms, she says that with the help of the support group, she didn't feel so alone.
+Then Koss found a support group, now known as Postpartum Support International, 17 months after Elora was born.
+After Bronwen was born, Koss got treatment, and while she still suffered symptoms, she says that with the help of the support group, she didn't feel so alone.

 Katherine Wisner, a professor of psychiatry at the University of Pittsburgh who's been studying postpartum depression since 1985, says it's hard to get doctors interested in PPD.
 She says many are not trained for it, and insurance companies often don't reimburse for it.